 The Franciscans quickly realized that friars going alone or in pairs into the Tierra de Guerra, while putting your life in God’s hands, allowed you to approach the people who would be put on their guard by an invading army.
 How many anonymous martyrs to the Holy Faith there were is unrecorded.
 They learned that if they could speak the Indian language and make a sincere convert of the Cacique, his people would readily fall into line peacefully.
 The operative word here was sincere, as deserters were frequent.
 The Franciscans made contact in an extensive reconnaissance of the area but it was left to the Dominicans to establish 10 settlements (in religious terms a “doctrina of 30 families”) in this manner.
 The Mercedarians were not so much an evangelizing order as they were dedicated to alleviating suffering and so occupied only six settlements, these being ones neither the Franciscans nor the Dominicans wanted, because they were in such miserable locations (too cold in the Cuchumatan Highlands which range up to 12,000 feet, or too hot and mosquito ridden in the tropics.).
 The average life span of a friar in Guatemala was 39.
 A friar sent to a tropic doctrina invariably measured his remaining life span in months, not years.

-The Franciscans quickly realized the way to make the Mass more amenable to the Indian converts was by allowing them to play the music and do the dances originally performed before the pyramid (often times the one on which the church or first chapel was built).
+The Franciscans also realized the way to make the Mass more amenable to the Indian converts was by allowing them to play the music and do the dances originally performed before the pyramid (often the one on which the church or first chapel was built).
 Many of the sincere converts did so on the basis that the Christ on the Cross was merely a newly revealed god of the traditional pantheon that was now represented by the appropriate saints.
 After all, copal incense had been burned to both the old gods and Jesus.
 The religious expression was often sincere, merely using the Spanish saint names for the old gods whose names would gradually be lost over the decades.
 Altars in churches frequently took the form of miniature pyramids rather than the traditional table shape, the crucifix usually being alongside rather than behind it.
 At harvest time a blood sacrifice still has to be made in the Cuchumatan highlands, although now it is an animal.
 Clay flutes are still played in the fields to keep the corn happy as it grows.

 Exactly how much understanding of Christian belief the settlements really had is open to question.
 For example, the Trinity was perceived, especially in art, as three distinct individuals rather than the manifestation of a single entity.
 Holy Mary or Santa Maria was spoken more as a magical incantation than with any understanding of her significance.
 The personage of Mary as the mother of Christ was a totally separate issue.
 The image of Santiago (Saint James, patron saint of Spain) as a horseman brandishing a bloody sword over dark skinned moors was evidence of a cruel deity, especially for men who had faced such horsemen in battle.